 I'm really glad I gave up smoking.

-If you're considering giving up smoking it would be advisable to consult with your doctor who may have many suggestions: including nicotine patches & behaviour therapy designed to make the process easier.
+If you're considering giving up smoking it'd be advisable to consult your doctor.
+They may have many suggestions: including nicotine patches & behaviour therapy designed to make the process easier.
 And while the following information worked well for me it may not work for you.
 I am purely sharing what I did, not recommending this is what you should do.

 In my case I gave up smoking in an unconventional way, without any assistance, after being a smoker for around six to seven years.
 And while I wouldn't say it was always easy it was relatively painless.
 And the best thing was I gave it up permanently.

 I know I did it differently to many others who give up smoking.